nicolasochem/tzip/proposals/tzip-16/tzip-16.md

 The standard is meant to be extended/specialized by other TZIPs, for instance by adding fields to the JSON format of the metadata or imposing certain off-chain views.
-We intend to extend existing token APIs specified in TZIP-12 and TZIP-7 with such metadata and off-chain views based on TZIP-16.
+We intend to extend existing token APIs specified in TZIP-12 and TZIP-7 with such metadata and off-chain views using TZIP-16.

 ## Introduction